fizzed/rocker/README.md

 Version 0.10.0 introduced support for hot reloading templates during development.
 Hot reloading allows you to modify the template source code, save it, and have the changes active on the next request -- without having to restart your JVM.

-Since one of the major features of Rocker is that its generated Java code provides compile-time checking of your templates, Rocker offers two different modes for hot reloading.
+Rocker offers two different flavors of hot reloading for flexibility.

-### Method 1: static interface, dynamic rendering
+### Flavor 1: static interface, dynamic rendering

 The major feature of Rocker templates is that your templates are compile-time checked for usage, arguments, logic, etc. by the Java compiler.